leaf-kernel/kernel-old/README.md

    ./env/configure <target> <bootloader> <toolchain>
    ```

-   For example, to configure for x86_64 with the default settings (limine bootloader):
+   For example, to configure for x86_64 with the default settings (using the Limine bootloader):

    ```bash
    ./env/configure x86_64